scaleway/scaleway-cli/docs/commands/file.md

 ### List all filesystems

 Retrieve all filesystems in the specified region.
-Results are ordered by creation date in ascending order by default.
+By default, the filesystems listed are ordered by creation date in ascending order.
+This can be modified using the `order_by` field.
-Use the order_by parameter to modify the sorting behavior.

 **Usage:**